Tabletop RPG advice for little dragons

 D&D has been shown to have psychological benefits

 Dungeons & Dragons isn’t just about winning.
-Those of us who have played for a while know that successfully playing the game means learning things like creative problem-solving, empathy for your fellow players (and often NPCs), confidence and assertiveness in dealing with the problems in front of you, and analytical skills.
+Those of us who have played for a while know that successfully playing the game means learning things like creative problem-solving, empathy for our fellow players (and often NPCs), confidence and assertiveness in dealing with the problems in front of us, and analytical skills.
 These are all things that mental health conditions can make difficult, and learning to be better at them can help us.

 Several studies have found tentative links between Dungeons & Dragons and psychological benefits such as increased creativity and empathy.
 D&D in a smaller therapeutic setting can help increase confidence, as well as the ability to confront situations and cope with unexpected events.